top of page

 Colorado Documents & Requirements (Handled for You)

-We assist with apostille requests for a wide range of Colorado-issued documents, including birth certificates, marriage certificates, death certificates, divorce decrees, diplomas and academic transcripts, powers of attorney, affidavits, background checks, notarized documents, and business or corporate records.
-We assist customers statewide, including Denver, Colorado Springs, Aurora, Fort Collins, Lakewood, and other Colorado cities.
+We assist with apostille requests for a wide range of Colorado-issued documents, including birth certificates, marriage certificates, death certificates, diplomas, academic transcripts, powers of attorney, affidavits, background checks, notarized documents, and business or corporate records.
+We serve customers throughout Colorado, including Denver, Colorado Springs, Aurora, Fort Collins, Lakewood, Pueblo, Boulder, and other cities statewide.

 Apostilles for Colorado-issued documents are issued by the Colorado Secretary of State.
-Certain documents, such as Colorado birth and death certificates, must be certified copies issued by the Colorado Department of Public Health and Environment before an apostille can be applied.
+Certain documents, such as Colorado birth and death certificates, must be official certified copies before an apostille can be applied.
+Colorado requires the original document to contain a Colorado Notary Public signature, certification by Colorado Vital Records, or certification by a Colorado county clerk’s office.

-For documents that require notarization, Colorado requires notarization by a Colorado-commissioned notary public.
+For documents that require notarization, Colorado requires the document to be properly notarized by a Colorado notary public for apostille purposes.
 We review notarizations carefully to confirm they meet state requirements.

 If you are unsure whether your document qualifies or how it needs to be prepared, we review your documents in advance and guide you before submission to help prevent delays or rejections.